vividfog/nordpool-predict-fi/README.md

 This project is licensed under the MIT License.
 It is a hobby project, offered as-is.

-Please feel free to copy or adapt.
+Feel free to copy or adapt.
 A mention or link back here is always appreciated, but not required.